Event:page.completed· Destinations:HubSpotActiveCampaignIntercomSlack

 Why this matters

-When step completion triggers the next sequence immediately, activation feels responsive instead of artificially delayed.
+When step completion triggers the next sequence immediately inside the workspace, activation feels responsive instead of artificially delayed.

 No team wants to email someone about a step they already finished.
-Behavior-driven routing keeps follow-up based on reality.
+Behavior-driven routing keeps follow-up based on reality — in every workspace.

-This is just as useful for SaaS setup flows and membership onboarding as it is for course-style sequences.
-Meshes gives you a reusable routing layer either way.
+This is just as useful for customer-facing SaaS setup flows and membership onboarding as it is for course-style sequences.
+Meshes gives every workspace a reusable routing layer.

 Related